Robert Burton: Oxford education

 In July 1593, aged 15, Burton matriculated into Brasenose College, Oxford, where his elder brother was already attending.
-Burton did not receive his Bachelor's until 30 June 1602, and only after he migrated to Christ Church College in 1599.
+Burton did not receive his Bachelor's until 30 June 1602 after he migrated to Christ Church College in 1599.
 For the time between his matriculation and his transfer, almost nothing is known of Burton.
 According to Anthony à Wood, Burton "made considerable progress in logic and philosophy" at Brasenose, though the college left an impression sufficiently weak that Burton himself made no mention of Brasenose in his corpus.
 Most Oxford students would have completed their education at nineteen, but by 1602, Burton was twenty-six.
 Some biographers, such as Michael O'Connell and J. B. Bamborough, have cited this as evidence Burton suffered some lengthy illness while a student, possibly melancholy.
 Record has been found of one "Robart Burton of 20 yeres", a patient of London doctor and astrologist Simon Forman, who was treated for melancholy over a period of five months in 1597.
-"Robart Burton"'s connection to the scholar Burton is suggested not only by the "coincidence of name and age", but by Burton's later familiarity towards London, and the indication he was closely acquainted with Foreman from Burton's astrological notebooks.
+Indeed, 1596 and 1597 are the only years of Burton's maturity in which he seems to have purchased no new books.

-When he entered Christ Church in 1599, Wood reports Burton was assigned the tutor of John Bancroft, "for form sake, tho' he wanted not a tutor"; though Bancroft was only three years his senior, he was six or seven years ahead of Burton in his studies, and was well-connected within the church, later becoming the Bishop of Oxford.
+When he entered Christ Church in 1599, Wood reports Burton was assigned as tutor John Bancroft, "for form sake, tho' he wanted not a tutor"; though Bancroft was only three years his senior, he was six or seven years ahead of Burton in his studies, and was well-connected within the church, later becoming the Bishop of Oxford.
 It seems some friendship developed between the two; Burton praised Bancroft's construction at Cuddesdon in the Anatomy, implying he was a frequent visitor.
 At Christ Church, Burton proceeded to an MA on 9 June 1605, and a BD in May 1614.
 Simultaneously, Burton rose through the college ranks, attaining disciplus in 1599, philosophus secundi vicenarii in 1603, and philosophus primi vicenarii in 1607, the last of which qualified him as a tutor.
 Sometime after he obtained his MA, Bamborough considers it likely Burton was attempting to leave the university.
-The college statutes required Burton to take a BD after his MA, and Burton chose not to proceed to DD.
+The college statutes required Burton to take a BD after his MA, but Burton chose not to proceed to DD.